Pillar 3

 HDB grants, CPF housing usage, Home Protection Scheme, and property planning.
 Housing decisions directly impact your retirement adequacy.

-Up to S$25,000 for singles buying 2-room flexi in non-mature estate
+For eligible singles buying 2-room flexi in non-mature estates.

 Your CPF Ordinary Account (OA) can be used for housing.
 But there are hidden costs most people do not realize.